hackshackers/hackshackers-hugo-content/_resources/tools-tips-organizers.md

 ---
-title: Tools and tips for organizers
+title: Tools and Tips for Organizers
 url: resources/tools-tips-organizers
 ---
 Do you want to start a new chapter, join an existing group, or just get more involved in general?
 Fantastic!
 Here, we compiled a list of resources as well as some crowdsourced tips from other organizers.